AdobeDocs/commerce-admin.en/help/catalog/search-terms.md

 >[!NOTE]
 >
->The number of results updates every time when somebody search using this search query.
-It will not be updated if any of the products will be changed or removed.
+>The number of results is updated every time a shopper executes a search using this search query.
+It is not updated if any of the products are changed or removed.

 ### Add a search term